 This document is a product of a holistic planning process.
 It demonstrates the input from the community solicited by the current design and development team; it also reflects the years of comments and responses from the community, city staff and planning board members as previous proposals have come forth from previous owners for a neighborhood addition in this location.
 This Pattern Book is essentially an extension of the City of Boulder's Junior Academy Sub-community Area Plan (approved by the City Council October 27, 2009).
-The and to optimize both the homeowner's residence and the neighborhood character.
+The Sub-community plan defines the broad goals and objectives, and this document describes the means to achieve these goals.